Robert-W/react-rust/README.md

 - Add a MongoDB instance to docker-compose so the Rust API can use a real database instead of a HashMap.
 - Unit tests for Rust.
 - Documentation for Rust (and API documentation that could be served somehow).
-- Add a default user to the Map so the React app can query it and show a full end to end workflow.
 - Add ID to user model with real UUID's
 - Improve build.sh performance, creating a production build currently takes 10-12 minutes on a decently powerful laptop.